RnD-Indowings/IW-Mosaic-X5/README.md

-# Septentrio GNSS Driver Setup for MOSAIC-X5
+# Septentrio GNSS Driver Setup for MOSAIC-X5 Module

 This repository provides the setup and launch instructions for running the **Septentrio GNSS Driver** with ROS2.